Randy Toler: 2024 presidential campaign

 Toler filed paperwork to run for president in August 2021, but did not campaign for the office until July 2023.
-His platform calls for "putting the green back in Green Party."
+His platform called for "putting the green back in Green Party."
+During the primary cycle, he received a single vote in Texas.
 He received only a half delegate vote during the convention roll call.
 Toler appeared at a Green Party debate in Worcester, Massachusetts.

 He has also filed paperwork to run for US Senate in Florida.

+2028 presidential campaign

+Toler has declared his candidacy for the presidency in the 2028 Green Party primaries, once again using the slogan "Put the green back in the Green Party" and emphasizing the need for a competitive Green Party in the wake of the reelection of Donald Trump and the 2025 Los Angeles wildfires.

 Personal life

 Toler was born in Elgin, Illinois and grew up in Niles, Michigan.
 He attended the University of Missouri.
 He has three kids with his wife Alica.
 Toler married Alicia Kirk in 1999, when he was 43 and when she was 19.
 At the time, she was a retail clerk at a clothing store and wanted to become a model.
 Their marriage caused controversy, as Kirk had just turned 18 years old when they became engaged.